-Zofran Birth Defects and Other Issues
+Zofran Drug Lawsuits Over Birth Defects and Other Issues

-Much of the Zofran controversy stems from the FDA discontinuation of the drug in certain cases.
+Much of the Zofran drug lawsuit controversy stems from the FDA discontinuation of the drug in certain cases.
 Zofran Oral Solution, a selective 5-HT3 receptor antagonist, is indicated for the prevention of nausea and vomiting associated with highly emetogenic chemotherapy, including cisplatin ≥50mg/m2; prevention of nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy; prevention of nausea and vomiting associated with radiotherapy in patients receiving total body irradiation, single high-dose fraction to the abdomen, or daily fractions to the abdomen; and prevention of post-op nausea and vomiting.

 Zofran Side Effects

 In addition to being linked to birth defects in babies exposed to the drug in the womb, Zofran may cause a number of serious side effects in users.
 Specifically, Zofran has been linked to cardiac arrhythmias and serotonin syndrome, which can be harmful to both the mother and fetus.
-In June 2012, FDA issued a warning regarding a potential link between Zofran and an increased risk of prolongation of the QT interval, which can cause the potentially fatal arrhythmia Torsade de pointes.
-FDA warned physicians to avoid prescribing Zofran to patients with congenital long-QT syndrome, and recommended ECG monitoring for users with electrolyte abnormalities, such as hypokalemia or hypomagnesemia.
+In June 2012, FDA issued a warning regarding a potential link between Zofran and an increased risk of prolongation of the QT interval, which can cause the potentially fatal arrhythmia Torsade de Pointes.
+FDA warned physicians to avoid prescribing Zofran to patients with the congenital long-QT syndrome and recommended ECG monitoring for users with electrolyte abnormalities, such as hypokalemia or hypomagnesemia.

 Although Zofran is not approved to treat morning sickness, it is commonly prescribed “off-label” for this purpose.
 In fact, it has been estimated that approximately 1 million pregnant women are prescribed Zofran each year to relieve the symptoms of morning sickness, specifically nausea and vomiting.
 Off-label prescribing is legal and done at the doctor’s discretion; however, when used in this capacity, Zofran has been linked to birth defects.